aihoque2/object_tracker/README.md

 - OpenCV >=3.2.0

 ## TODO
-If I ever come back to this project, I would like to implement some other features:
+I would like to implement some other features:

 - Parallel tracking of multiple detected objects with OpenMP
 - Utilize my GPU for better performance in tracking